macalusosj/macalusosj.github.io/README.markdown

 # License

-The following directories and their contents are Copyright Tom Preston-Werner.
+The following directories and their contents are Copyright Jeff Macaluso.
 You may not reuse anything therein without my permission:

 * _posts/
 * images/